-She become the permanent Set and Lighting Designer for the Madrid based Puppet Theatre Company Elfo Teatro in 2005 and worked on more than 400 performances with them throughout Spain.
+She become the permanent Set and Lighting Designer for the Madrid based Puppet Theatre Company Elfo Teatro in 2005 touring with them throughout Spain.
 As a Lighting Designer for dance she started working with Psico Ballet de Maite León, an award winning Dance Company known for their work integrating disabled people in the Performing Arts.
 The company with approximately 35 disabled dancers tours Spain and Europe at international festivals and EU events.

 Through Dibujos choreographed by the reknown flamenco artist Belen Maya, Agnethe was introduced to the world of flamenco, performances